Mango Butter: Complete Guide for Moisturizing & Barrier Support

 Quick Facts

-elegant butter jar with the key 'Moisturizing & Barrier Support' benefit callout and a fatty acid profile chart highlighting mango butter's 46% stearic acid and 44% oleic acid content, all in your spa-inspired aesthetic with mango botanical accents
+Elegant butter jar with moisturizing and barrier support benefit callout and a fatty acid profile chart highlighting mango butter's stearic and oleic acid content, spa-inspired aesthetic with mango botanical accents

 What Is Mango Butter?